Skip to content

 The newly adopted $3.7 billion FY 26 budget is balanced largely with one-time funding and does not resolve the city’s structural deficit.
 Projections now show a cumulative shortfall of more than $60 million between FY 27–FY 31, with the FY 27 deficit alone jumping from a prior estimate of $39.3 million to as much as $80 million.

 Officials cite declining revenues, rising costs, reduced state and federal funding, payroll and benefit increases, infrastructure needs ahead of the 2028 Olympics, and a $14 million deficit in the Health Department.
-Of the city’s $3.7 billion budget, only about $750 million is General Fund money, with roughly $68 million in reserves remaining.
+Of the city’s $3.7 billion budget, only about $750 million is General Fund money.

 City Manager Tom Modica said layoffs and major service cuts are unlikely in 2025–26, but warned reductions may be unavoidable in 2027 without long-term solutions.
 Mayor Rex Richardson cited broader economic uncertainty as a contributing factor.